LewisRa/Flutterapiforscraping/README.md

 1. Add API to flutter
 2. instead of extracting search query from http://127.0.0.1:5000/api/v1/?query=inspirational, create a (http://127.0.0.1:5000/api/v1) start page where you can type in the search query you wnat in a text field and it will direct you to  http://127.0.0.1:5000/api/v1/?)query=inspirational
 3. ...

+configuration in a flask app is a way for us to set some default configurations and load different configuration environments depending on what kind of environment we're working with whether we're in production environment on the server or we're developing locally on our local machine